Etyen Mahçupyan

-Etyen Mahçupyan (born 9 March 1950) is a Turkish journalist, writer, columnist and politician of Armenian descent who served as the senior adviser to Prime Minister of Turkey Ahmet Davutoğlu from 2014-2015.
-He is one of the executive members of the founders' committee of the Future Party (Turkey).
+Etyen Mahçupyan (born 9 March 1950) is a Turkish Armenian journalist, writer, columnist and politician of Armenian descent who served as the senior adviser to Prime Minister of Turkey Ahmet Davutoğlu from 2014 to 2015.
+He is one of the executive members of the founders' committee of the Future Party.

 Early life and education

-Mahcupyan was born in 1950 in Istanbul as a son of a catholic Armenian family.
+Mahçupyan was born in 1950 in Istanbul as a son of a Catholic Armenian family.
 His surname derives from his great-grandfather's nickname, "Mahcup", meaning shy, embarrassed, or reticent.
 He learned the Armenian language in elementary school; however Turkish was the main language spoken at his household.

 He graduated from Robert College in 1968.
-In 1972, he received his bachelor of science degree in Chemical Engineering from the Boğaziçi University in Istanbul.
+In 1972, he received his bachelor of science degree in chemical engineering from the Boğaziçi University in Istanbul.
 Realizing that earning a living would entail working under a manager, he studied business management, and finance.
 He completed his Master of Science degree at Business management in 1974 at Boğaziçi University.
-Then he received his second Master of Science degree in the area of international economics from the faculty of political sciences at Ankara University in 1977.
+He received his second Master of Science degree in the area of international economics from the Faculty of Political Sciences at Ankara University in 1977.